 - Choose Publish a service and click Next.

-- Choose a connection to ArcGIS Server (or click the button to add a new one), and give your service a name.
-Then click Next.
+- Choose a connection to ArcGIS Server (or click the button to add a new one), give your service a name, and click Next.

-- On Service Editor, find the left panel where each tool parameter is listed (Web Map as JSON, Output File, Format, Layout Templates Folder, and Layout Template).
-Click each of these parameters and examine the defaults that are set.
+- Click each parameter and examine the defaults that are set.
 If you want to change the defaults, you need to go back to the Export Web Map tool dialog box and set the values there, as you did in the previous steps in this tutorial.
 You can hide a parameter completely from end users and force them to use the default by setting the parameter's Input mode to Constant value.

 Due to a known limitation with the Export Web Map tool, you cannot filter the parameter choices available to end users.